 (A great example of this is a club that promises you 10% of the door to promote their event and bring in a larger crowd.
 Not all clubs do this, but some do—and promoter gigs can really pay if you know what you’re doing.)

 If a local bar or venue knows that you know how to bring a crowd to an event, then they may just throw you some cash to ‘make it happen’ for them.
-A crowd is a welcome site for almost any local venue—so if you can bring people in, you are fairly certain to be able to command at least some kind of price for your services.
+A crowd is a welcome sight for almost any local venue—so if you can bring people in, you are fairly certain to be able to command at least some kind of price for your services.

 There are other ways to monetize these types of things as well.
 For example, you could start a club or a group, and organize free events for group members, but charge group fees every month, six months, or year, etc.